EyeHealthInstitute Logo

 Frequently Asked Questions

-Common questions we get asked about Macular Pucker (Macular Hole).
+Common questions we get asked about Macular Pucker.

-Waiting too long allows retinal cells to atrophy and scar, making visual recovery less predictable even if surgery later succeeds in closing the hole or removing the membrane.
+Waiting too long allows retinal cells to atrophy and scar, making visual recovery less predictable even if surgery later succeeds in removing the membrane.
+Early evaluation gives you more options.

-Because both problems stem primarily from natural age‑related changes inside the eye, there is no proven diet or exercise regimen that prevents them, but controlling diabetes and avoiding eye trauma may reduce additional risk.
+Because macular pucker stems primarily from natural age-related changes inside the eye, there is no proven diet or exercise regimen that prevents it.
+However, controlling diabetes and avoiding eye trauma may reduce additional risk.

 Related Eye Conditions